The 15th Annual

 What food will you have and how much will they cost?
 We will be serving more than twenty delicious selections of traditional Japanese festival or "street" food, many of which cannot be found in your typical Japanese restaurant here in the USA.
 Past selections included festival favorites such as yakisoba, takoyaki, ramen and kakigori.
 Food prices range from $2 and above.
 Click HERE after June 1, 2020, or a complete listing of all our food items and prices.

 Do you have any vegan or vegetarian foods?
 Yes, we will have a variety of food items that are meat-free and should appeal to vegans and vegetarians.
 They include yakisoba, onigiri, soups, korroke, edamame, asazuke pickles. and all our sweets (e.g. mitarashi dango, matcha ice cream and kakigori).
 If seafood is OK you can try oden (which has a fish broth).

 What about food allergies?
-We can make no guarantees regarding possible allergens, as some of our items do include peanut oil and gluten ingredients.
+We make no guarantees regarding possible allergens, as some of our items do include peanut oil or gluten ingredients.
+For example, soy sauce is a common ingredient in Japanese food and does contain gluten.
+Rice does not contain gluten, but sushi vinegar might (another common ingredient); so check the ingredients to make sure the vinegar is distilled from rice and not gluten grains.
 If you suffer from food allergies, you should ask us before you purchase any food.
-Some items such as, for example, matcha ice cream and kakigori snow cones should obviously be peanut and gluten-free.
+Some items such as matcha ice cream and kakigori snow cones should obviously be peanut and gluten-free.

 What drinks will you have and how much will they cost?
 We will have beer, soft drinks, Japanese tea and bottled water for our guests.
 See our FOOD PAGE for more information.